NaN-NaN-sempai/useBase/README.md

 ## Example

-`useBase` is a function that recieve a param `data` (optional), a string or array containing the wanted base, the default is: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.
+`useBase` is a function that recieve a param `data` (optional), a string or array containing the base to be used, the default value is: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.

-`useBase` returns a object with two functions `encode` and `decode`.
+`useBase` returns a object with two functions `encode`, `decode` and `base` a non wiritable value containing the `base` used to create this instance.

-`encode` recieve two params, `integer` the number to be encoded and `auxArray` (optional) the array that the function uses as auxiliary array to store the values when the `base` is a array (don't pass any value if you dont know what you are doing).
-It returns a string or array of the `integer` encoded.
+ - `encode` recieve two params, `integer` the number to be encoded and `auxArray` (optional) the array that the function uses as auxiliary array to store the values when the `base` is a array (don't pass any value if you dont know what you are doing).
+It returns a string or array of the `integer` encoded, the returned value have two proto values:
+   - `raw` property containing the `integer` param.
+   - `base` property containing the `base` used to create this instance.

-`decode` recieve one param, `value` a encoded string or array.
-It returns a decode number.
+ - `decode` recieve one param, `value` a encoded string or array.
+It returns a decode number, the returned value have a proto value:
+   - `base` property containing the `base` used to create this instance.

 There is a simple example of usage: